 How Does Geothermal Energy Work?

 Geothermal energy is energy which is generated and stored in the Earth.
+It is diffrerent from electric or solar energy but can be used for same purpose as these.
 If you suddenly decided to dig a big hole in the middle of the U.S. and keep going, you wouldn’t find China.
 Instead, you would feel that as you delved deeper and deeper, the temperature would start to rise.
 This rise in temperature is because far down inside the Earth is heat, and lots of it.
 This heat is known as geothermal energy and it is a sustainable energy source which can be captured and powers entire countries such as Iceland.

 Geothermal energy is a natural resource which is renewable and does not cause any pollution.
 Although drilling wells is required, this is not nearly as environmentally harmful as traditional fossil fuels or nuclear energy.